-- (a) In allowing a motion under this Chapter, a judge may impose reasonable conditions on the analysis designed to protect the interests of the commonwealth in the integrity of the evidence or biological material and the analysis. - (b) The prosecuting attorney and the moving party shall agree on a laboratory to conduct the analysis. - 157 (c) If the prosecuting attorney and the moving party are unable to agree on a laboratory, the judge shall designate a 158 laboratory that is accredited by the American Society of Crime Laboratory Directors Laboratory Accreditation 159 Board and has the capability to perform the requested analysis. - (d) The laboratory shall be provided with a copy of all of the filings relating to the motion, including all of the judge's orders.
-The laboratory shall also be provided with a copy of this Chapter in its entirety. - (e) The laboratory shall only communicate with the prosecuting attorney and the moving party simultaneously and - 164 (f) Neither the prosecuting attorney nor the moving party shall communicate with the laboratory without 165 simultaneously communicating with the other party. - (g) The laboratory shall endeavor to retain and maintain the integrity of a sufficient portion of the evidence or biological material for replicate analysis.
+- 163 (7) that, if the results of the requested analysis are favorable to the moving party, justice may not 164 have been done in the underlying case. - (c) The judge may order the production of information and materials in whatever form, from thecommonwealth or any person or entity, by subpoena or other legal process. - 167 Section 8.
+Laboratory. - (a) In allowing a motion under this Chapter, a judge may impose reasonable conditions on the analysis designed to protect the interests of the commonwealth in the integrity of the evidence or biological material and the analysis. - (b) The prosecuting attorney and the moving party shall agree on a laboratory to conduct theanalysis. - 173 (c) If the prosecuting attorney and the moving party are unable to agree on a laboratory, the 174 judge shall designate a laboratory that is accredited by the American Society of Crime 175 Laboratory Directors Laboratory Accreditation Board and has the capability to perform the 176 requested analysis. - (d) The laboratory shall be provided with a copy of all of the filings relating to the motion, including all of the judge's orders.
+The laboratory shall also be provided with a copy of this Chapter in its entirety. - (e) The laboratory shall only communicate with the prosecuting attorney and the moving partysimultaneously and in writing.

+- 182 (f) Neither the prosecuting attorney nor the moving party shall communicate with the laboratory 183 without simultaneously communicating with the other party. - (g) The laboratory shall endeavor to retain and maintain the integrity of a sufficient portion of the evidence or biological material for replicate analysis.
 If, after initial examination of the evidence or biological material, but before the actual analysis, the laboratory determines that there is insufficient material for replicate analysis, it shall simultaneously notify in writing the prosecuting attorney, the moving party, and the judge.
 In the event that there is insufficient material to perform replicate analysis, upon request of either party, the judge shall make such orders to ensure that representatives of the moving party and the prosecuting attorney have the opportunity to observe the analysis.
 Such analysis shall be subject to the rules and practices of the laboratory. - (h) The moving party shall cooperate with the laboratory.
 At the laboratory's request and upon court order, the moving party shall provide biological samples to the laboratory.
-If the moving party unreasonably fails to cooperate with the laboratory, the judge may deny the motion with prejudice.

-§ 9.
-Timeliness of analysis.

-Upon allowance of a motion under this Chapter, analysis shall take place as soon as practicable.
+If the moving party unreasonably fails to cooperate with the laboratory, the judge may deny the motion with prejudice. - 197 Section 9.
+Timeliness of analysis. - 198 Upon allowance of a motion under this Chapter, analysis shall take place as soon as practicable. - 199 Section 10.
+Costs.